Sharkglarp/Oh-yeah/README.md

 # Oh-yeah
 this is awsome

-Open setup OHYEAH and then setup to enlightened
+Open OHYEAH and then setup to enlightened